 EMPLOYMENT OUTLOOK FOR CPhTs

-According to the Bureau of Labor Statistics, the field for CPhTs is projected to grow by 7% between 2018 and 2028, which is faster than the national average growth rate for all occupations.
+According to the Bureau of Labor Statistics, the field for CPhTs is projected to grow by 4% between 2020 and 2030 with a median salary of $16.87 per hour.

 This projection is due to two factors: the rising numbers of an older population that requires more medication than young people and the fact that many pharmacists are being tasked with other duties, like providing flu shots, that take them away from fulfilling prescriptions.